ajaarma/sv/README.md

 For demonstration purpose below example is presented for GRCh38.
 However, the same can be replicated for GRCh37 as well.

-The pipeline and filtering pipeline has been optimized for SVs called using Manta/Canvas (Illumina pipeline).
-However, for demonstration purpose the pipeline has been adjusted to annotate SVs called by Lumpy.
+The pipeline and filtering pipeline has been optimized for NGC samples where SVs called using Manta/Canvas (Illumina pipeline).
+However, for demonstration purpose the pipeline has been adjusted to annotate SVs of an example trios from The International Genome Sample Resource (IGSR) ideally called by Lumpy.

 # Installation
 	git clone https://github.com/ajaarma/sv.git